alazaroc/blog-web-code/_posts/en/2025-11-27-how-to-buy-a-domain-and-migrate-it-to-amazon-route-53.md

 > Note: if you’re going to use this certificate with **CloudFront**, you must request the ACM certificate in the **us-east-1 (N. Virginia) region.**
 >
 > For other services like ALB or Regional API Gateway, you can use different regions.
-{: .prompt-info }
+> {: .prompt-info }

 ![3-acm-request-public-certificate-a.png](3-acm-request-public-certificate-a.png){: width="500" }

 ![3-acm-request-public-certificate-b.png](3-acm-request-public-certificate-b.png){: width="500" }

-ACM will generate a **CNAME** record that you must add to your Route 53 Hosted Zone.
+ACM will generate a **CNAME** record that you must add to your Amazon Route 53 Hosted Zone.
 Once validated, your certificate will be ready.

 ---